Ultimate Simple Dough Recipe

 What if I don’t have a stand mixer, can I make this by hand?

 Of course!
 Simple combine all of the ingredients in a large mixing bowl until a shaggy mass forms then move to a work surface to knead by hand.
 It may take a few minutes longer by hand to get the dough smooth and elastic, depending on your size and strength.
+You can learn how to knead dough by hand completely here.

 I can’t find Red Star Platinum Yeast!